 2018 will be the peak year for delivering on infrastructure.
 We need to sharpen the focus and place more emphasis on sustainability, keeping in mind the need for striking the right balance between support to returnees and host community involvement.
 Adequate beneficiary targeting also remains a key priority.

 We will be capable of turning “houses into homes” to the extent the program “hardware” (i.e. construction) is equipped with the necessary “software”: house electricity services, access to social services, pension schemes, care for the elderly, maintenance services, community integration programs.

 As Europeans, also through our own capacity development, institution strengthening, and technical cooperation bilateral programs, we reiterate our commitment to supporting transition to a stable, safer and prosperous region.

 Funds committed outside the RHP Fund

 To ensure that Donors are efficiently represented within the RHP Fund, only those that contribute at least EUR 250 000 may channel their contributions through the Fund.
-Those countries that pledged less than EUR 250 000 during the Donors’ Conference in Sarajevo in 2012, namely Cyprus, the Czech Republic, Hungary, Romania and the Slovak Republic, were invited to channel their contributions directly through the CEB.
+Those countries that pledged less than EUR 250 000 during the Donors’ Conference in Sarajevo in 2012, namely Cyprus, the Czech Republic, Hungary, Romania, the Slovak Republic and Spain, were invited to channel their contributions directly through the CEB.

-The above-mentioned countries have committed a total amount of EUR 209 000.
-These contributions are used by the CEB to pay for RHP-related events or publications.
-For example, in 2016, part of these funds covered the cost of the 2015 Annual Report of the RHP Fund and the organisation of the RHP Steering Committee meeting held in Sarajevo in June 2016.
+The above-mentioned countries have committed a total amount of EUR 377 000.
+These contributions are used by the CEB to pay for Technical Assistance to the RHP Partner Countries (in the case of Spain) or for RHP-related events or publications.
+For example, in 2018, part of these funds covered the cost of the 2017 Annual Report of the RHP Fund and the organisation of the RHP Steering Committee meeting held in Paris in November 2017.